gitmarek/libbitcoinrpc/doc/design.md

 (i.e. to specify any parameters for a valid RPC method) and report errors relevant only to this process of communication and not to check, if the request would be interpreted by the Bitcoin node as meaningful.
 This is indeed the default behaviour of the low-level bitcoinrpc routines.
-The higher level 'convenience functions' do check for errors and return to the user only the data he was *supposed* to ask for.
 See the library [reference](./reference.md) for more details.